 BE Group is a trading and service company in the steel and metals industry.
 The company’s approximately 10,000 customers are primarily found in the engineering and construction industries in Sweden, Finland and the Baltic States, where BE Group is one of the market’s leading suppliers.
 With solid competence and effective processes in purchasing, logistics and simple production, BE Group offers sales from inventory, production services and direct delivery based on their specific needs for steel and metals products.
-BE Group has just over 650 employees and sales of MSEK 4.8 billion in 2018.
 The head office is located in Malmö.
-Traction has been involved on the company’s board of directors since 2012.
-BE Group is listed on Nasdaq Stockholm, the Small Cap list since November 2008.
+Traction has been engaged on the company’s Board of Directors since 2012.
+BE Group is since November 2006 listed on Nasdaq Stockholm, the Small Cap list.

 Drillcon is Europe’s largest company in diamond core boring and a major raise boring contractor.
 The company’s market consists of customers in the European mining and construction industries.
 The main business is currently run via subsidiaries in Sweden, Portugal, Spain and Norway.
 In 2016 Drillcon started operations in South America by establishing subsidiary in Chile.
 These subsidiaries perform services for customers in several countries.
 In Sweden Drillcon delivers boring services to Boliden, LKAB, Lundin Mining and others.
 Core boring is used to take samples in rock formations and can also be used for concrete reinforcement, while raise boring is a method for drilling shafts in rock for ventilation purposes and for mining lifts and such.
 The entire offer is available in all markets.
 Drillcon has been in the business since 1963 and its head office is located in Nora.
 In recent years Drillcon has invested heavily to meet growing demand in both core boring and raise boring.
 Traction is a part owner of Drillcon since the autumn of 2008 and since 2013 ownership exceeds 50 percent.
 Drillcon is listed on Nasdaq First North Premier Growth Market.